8 Top WordPress Appointment and Booking Plugins (2020)

 - Integrates with a number of payment portals so you can collect pre-payments.

-- The process of booking, cancelling, and rescheduling is entirely in the hands of clients.
+- The process of booking, canceling, and rescheduling is entirely in the hands of clients.

 - New customers can be prompted to fill out intake forms before they schedule, saving you time collecting that information during the appointment.